pybricks/pybricks.github.io/learn/flow-basics/tasks-functions.md

 {% include block-program.html
 path="L04_2_task_square"
-caption="??."
-width="100%"
+caption="This task makes the robot drive in a square." width="100%"
 %}

 Your robot should now drive in a square, pause for two seconds, and drive in another square.

-**Challenge #4.2.??: Tracing your steps** ⸺  To get a better understanding of how this program runs all of its blocks, insert Print blocks as shown below.
+**Challenge #4.2.A: Tracing your steps** ⸺  To get a better understanding of how this program runs all of its blocks, insert Print blocks as shown below.
-Before you try to it, write down the expected output and verify your prediction. **Discuss** ⸺ Did you get it exactly right?
+Before you try it, write down the expected output and verify your prediction. **Discuss** ⸺ Did you get it exactly right?
 If not, which steps did you miss?
 {: .notice--primary}